mongodb/stitch-ios-sdk/contrib/README.md

    project.
 This command may take a while (1-2 hours).

 6. Close XCode if it is already open, and run `contrib/generate_docs.sh`.
-This generates the Jazzy documentation for the project, and publishes it to the appropriate AWS S3 bucket.
+This generates the Jazzy documentation for the project.
+Run `contrib/publish_docs.sh` to generate the documentation and publish it to the appropriate AWS S3 bucket.

 7. Publish a release for the new SDK version on the GitHub repository and include relevant release notes.
 See